 The vouchers will be issued at the end of April, and will be transferrable.
 Details about the offers are posted on the theater's website.

 The admission tickets will carry no restrictions, so movie-goers will be able to use them for new releases and 3-D movies, Benjamin said.

 Benjamin said she’s optimistic that the community will rally to save the theater.
 She hopes to reach the fundraising goal before March, she said.

 If the goal is not met and the theater closes, donor contributions will be returned, she said.

 Since the theater launched its fundraising campaign last week, it has raised about $700, Benjamin said.

 “We’re kind of hoping that people who come here support us like they did the Barrington theater,” she said.

 Independent theaters across the region have faced financial challenges recently.
-In Barrington, the owners of the historic Catlow Theater launched a public campaign in an effort to raise $100,00 for its digital conversion.
+In Barrington, the owners of the historic Catlow Theater launched for its digital conversion.
 They received an outpouring of support from fans, who made donations through a fundraising website in August.
 They exceeded their goal is less than a week.